thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 Natural Language, or NLP, competitions, have datasets that contain words or sentences.
 While the core data type is the same as in structured data competitions - text - the tools available for analyzing natural language tend to be specialized, resulting in different strategies for analysis.

-In its original form, natural language is not easily decipherable by machine learning models.
-To consume it requires an intermediary transformation step into 1s and 0s.
-One such popular technique is called [Bag of Words](https://en.wikipedia.org/wiki/Bag-of-words_model), whereby a sentence is effectively transformed into a collection of booleans indicating whether a particular word is present or not.
+In its text form, natural language is not easily decipherable by machine learning models.
+To get it into an appropriate format for a neural net requires intermediary steps.
+One popular technique is the [Bag of Words](https://en.wikipedia.org/wiki/Bag-of-words_model), whereby a sentence is effectively transformed into a collection of 0s or 1s indicating whether a particular word is present or not.

-Because of this, the first step of most notebooks tends to be transforming the text into something machine readable, and that step usually looks the same across notebooks.
+Because of this need for transformation, the first step of most notebooks tends to be transforming the text into something machine readable, and that step usually looks the same across notebooks.
 Once that's done, authors diverge considerably in their approaches and employ a variety of different visualizations and techniques for feature engineering.

 # [Toxic Comment Classification](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge)